pinohu/DYNASTY/ohu-legacy-codex/AUDIT_REPORT.md

 **Status**: âœ… **PASSED WITH CORRECTIONS**

-The Legacy Codex documentation system has been audited.
+Legacy Codex documentation system has been audited.
 All 10 Volumes are present, and the Master Index has been verified against the actual file structure.
 Minor discrepancies in file paths were identified and corrected.

 ---